cetic/zwave2mqtt/README.md

 ### Installing

 To deploy the service, you don't need to install any source.
-All installation will be manage with docker.
-Each configuration wil be manage by docker-compose.
-To install this two tools, you can launch the `install.sh`
+All installations will be managed by docker.
+Each configuration wil be managed by docker-compose.
+To install these two tools, you can run `install.sh`

 ```
 cd ~/zwave2mqtt